 UAF eCampus currently supports Instructor-Led online courses through partnerships with on-campus departments, schools, and programs.
 Historically, our unit offered both online and print-based courses offered on a semester-and yearlong-basis .
 We contracted directly and with and paid instructors to teach classes.
-Print and yearlong courses have been phased out.
+Print and yearlong courses have long been phased out.
 Contracts for teaching are now run through the department, school, or program, and assignments are part of a faculty’s workload.
 In the best cases, assignments for online teaching are made well in advance of the semester’s enrollment allowing for enough lead time to properly develop the course.

 - Associate Director of Program Development, initiates a dialog between a UAF Department and UAF eCampus regarding course development details OR Courses show up on the semester schedule as they are being prepared by departments.

 - Once the instructor and course details have been finalized and approved by the department, a new record gets created in Airtable (DT Course Management platform).

 - After course details get entered in airtable, the course gets assigned to Learning Design Coordinator, Heidi Olson.

 - Learning Design Coordinator sends an introduction letter to the instructor, explaining our processes and introducing the concept of OPEN LABS and an initial consultation.
 Check out our Owner’s Manual.

 - A dialogue is then created and driven by the instructor’s request for support.
 Ideally the course completion deadline is set for 2 weeks prior to a start of a semester.
 Realistically, course development may occur while the semester progresses.